 Success is often measured by wealth and material possessions.
 Do you think wealth is the best measure of success?
 What makes a successful person?

 As you can see by now, each question has three parts: an introductory statement and two individual (but related) questions.
 You will see this exact format used with numerous IELTS topics.

-Sometimes the lead-in statement will be very long, and sometimes the questions quite closely linked.
-Other times the statement may be short or the questions asking quite different things.
+Sometimes the lead-in statement will be very long, and sometimes the questions are quite closely linked.
+Other times the statement may be short or the questions ask quite different things.